mauricesvay/sketchfab-portfolio/README.md

 ## Customizing your portfolio

-### Customizing models displayed
+### Customizing content

 By default, the portfolio will display all the models on your account.

-If you want to display only a selection of models:
+If you want to display a selection of models only:
 * tag them with the **portfolio** tag on Sketchfab
 * on your portfolio, scroll to the very bottom and click on "Update portfolio".
 If models do not update, wait a few minutes and try again.